 represents the pen’s width, "Solid"

-Returning Multiple Named Values From Functions
+Returning Multiple Values From Functions

-Another situation in which you can use a named tuple is when you need to return multiple values from a given function.
-In this case, using a named tuple can make your code more readable because the returned values will also provide some context for their content.
+In this situation, returning a named tuple can make your code more readable because the returned values will also provide some context for their content.

 >>> divmod(8, 4)